MartinLwx/martinlwx.github.io/en/an-introduction-of-bag-of-word-model/index.md

               parse_query_param(parse_query_param(url, 'u'), 'v')

 Different from the English text, the programming language has well-defined grammar(context-free grammar).
 So we can tokenize the source code by a lexer.
-I use the built-in `ast` module and `tokenize` module to achieve this
+I use the built-in `tokenize` module to achieve this

 > Feel free to skip this function if you can't understand how a lexer works.
 The reason behind using a lexer is to make the tokenization process more accurate :)